Skip to main content

 3. Do not deface or damage school property.

-4. Food and drink may be consumed only in the cafeteria, lunch area, or quad.
+4. Food and drink may be consumed only in the cafeteria, outside designated lunch area, or the quad.

 5. Do not throw food or other objects.